lorenrogers/project-status-board/README.md

 # Project-status-board

+This is a quick sketch rails app that shows multiple project statuses for a team.
+I started in on it for my own practice -- figured I'd share the result in case others were interested.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine